Baqend/guide/src/topics/rest-api/index.md

 Baqend uses a token-based authentication mechanism.
 [Register and login requests](#user-management) return the header `baqend-authorization-token`.
-The value of this header is the authorization token, which must be attached as the `authorization` header to [permission protected](topics/user-management/#permissions) CRUD requests: `authorization: BAT <token>`
+The value of this header is the authorization token, which must be attached as the `authorization` header to [permission-protected](topics/user-management/#permissions) CRUD requests: `authorization: BAT <token>`

 CRUD requests may return a renewed token in the `baqend-authorization-token` header.
-This token must be used for further requests.
+If this happens, the renewed token must be used for all subsequent requests.

 ### Create

-A POST-request with a JSON to `https://<app-name>.app.baqend.com/v1/db/<class-name>` creates a new object of the type `class-name` and returns the created object with additional fields like *updatedAt*, *createdAt*, and *id*.
+A POST request with a JSON payload sent to `https://<app-name>.app.baqend.com/v1/db/<class-name>` will create a new object of type
+`class-name`; it will return the created object with additional metadata fields like *updatedAt*, *createdAt*, and *id*.
 The following example creates an object for the class *Message* with the string attribute *text*.

-Request Type: `POST`
+Request type: `POST`

 Request URL: `https://<app-name>.app.baqend.com/v1/db/Message`

-Request Headers:
+Request headers:
 ````
 accept: application/json
 content-type: application/json
 ````

-Request Body:
+Request body:
 ````js
 {
   "text":"Test Message"
 }
 ````

-Response Body:
+Response body:
 ````js
 {
 	"id": "/db/Message/0d2c40a1-54f4-4838-9f3e-48bbe6d82eb9",